Three Ways to Reduce Your Risk of Termite Infestation

 Key Takeaways

-- Common risk factors include timber debris, excess moisture, poor drainage, and mulch placed too close to the home.
+• Common risk factors include timber debris, excess moisture, poor drainage, poor ventilation, and mulch placed too close to the home.

-- Early signs of termite infestation can include mud tubes, hollow-sounding timber, and discarded wings.
+• Early signs of termite infestation can include mud tubes, hollow-sounding timber, damaged wood, and discarded termite wings.

 Where to find termites?